Frequently Asked Questions

 About IVI

-The International Vaccine Institute (IVI) is a nonprofit international organization established in 1997 as an initiative of the United Nations Development Programme (UNDP).
+The International Vaccine Institute (IVI) is a treaty-based international organization established in 1997 originally as an initiative of the United Nations Development Programme.

-Our mission is to discover, develop and deliver safe, effective and affordable vaccines for global public health.
+Our not-for-profit mission is to discover, develop, and deliver safe, effective, and affordable vaccines—empowering vaccine equity, impact, and sustainability globally.

 IVI accelerates vaccine research and development to protect the world’s most vulnerable people from infectious diseases and enable healthy, productive lives.